 Isla de las Munecas

 Address: Parque Ecológico de Xochimilco, 16036 Mexico City, CDMX, Mexico

 Price for boat ride: from 16.80 USD per hour.

 Time of boat ride: Depends on your captain of the boat, we recommend a day trip though.

 Duration: around 4 hours to travel to the island.

 Mexican cuisine is extremely delicious and is always bursting with flavour, so instead of spending money on Mexican food when you’re back home, you can learn to cook some dishes for yourself.
 In this Puerto Vallarta Cooking Class, you’ll head to a vibrant outdoor market and shop for the freshest ingredients.
 You will even visit a tortilla factory and buy some dough.
 This is a small class with a cap on the number of students, so you’re ensured personal attention from an experienced, friendly chef.
 You’ll learn about the history of Mexican cuisine and actually cook a 5-course meal.
 At the end, you can tuck into all the delicious dishes you’ve made and enjoy some tequila.

-Puerto Vallarta Cooking Class: Market Shopping, Lesson and Tastings
+Puerto Vallarta Cooking Class with Market Tour and Tastings

 4. Admire the gorgeous art and building: Museo Soumaya in Mexico City